Table of Contents

 How a PNP transistor works

 For a PNP transistor, rather than needing a minimum of 0.7V on the base of the transistor, there needs to be a minimum difference of 0.7V between the VCE collector-emitter voltage and the VBE base-emitter voltage.

 For example, if our circuit is using a 9V battery our base-emitter voltage needs to be no less than 8.3V for the transistor to turn on and allow the current to flow between the collector and emitter.
 But if the base-emitter voltage is 8.6V the circuit would not turn on as the difference is just 0.4V.
 Again, if the base-emitter voltage is 7V the circuit would turn on as the difference between the collector-emitter voltage and the base-emitter voltage is 2V.

-Note: for a difference of less than 0.7V the transistor would be off, for a difference of more than 0.7V the transistor would turn on.
+For a difference of less than 0.7V, the transistor would be off, for a difference of more than 0.7V the transistor would turn on.

 A transistor can be used for amplification.
 One of the methods for current amplification is by combining two transistors into a Darlington pair.
 This can be done by combining two NPN or two PNP transistors together.

 This is done by combining the emitter of the first transistor with the base of the second transistor.
 In a Darlington pair, the current is amplified by the first transistor then it is further amplified by the second.
 When a Darlington pair is contained in a single package it is referred to as a Darlington transistor.
 A Darlington transistor has three leads, one base, one collector and one emitter.

 Darlington transistors are very useful as only a small amount of current is required at the base to get a gain of about a thousand or more.
 However, there is a significant voltage increase to be considered.

 - IE – emitter current